sallaumen/elixir_neural_network_labs/lib/mnist/README.md

 # Image Recognition Neural Network (IRNW) - MNIST

- This is an implementation using Elixir NX to MNIST problem, which consists in recognizing handwritten numbers.
+ This is an implementation using Elixir NX to solve MNIST problem, which consists in recognizing handwritten numbers.

 #Results: